shuaibw/cse6302project/README.md

 ├── .gitignore                         # Git ignore configuration
 ```

+## 🧾 Taxonomy of Web Accessibility Violations

+We define a structured taxonomy to categorize and analyze web accessibility violations addressed in our study.
+Each violation entry includes:

+- **Violation Name**
+- **Description**
+- **WCAG Guidelines** it violates
+- **Impact** on user accessibility
+- **Supplementary Information** (e.g., the context or media type)

+### 📚 Violation Categories

+- **Syntactic Violations**
+  These occur when HTML code lacks proper structural elements or attributes required by accessibility standards.
+  _Example:_ Missing `alt` attributes for images or improper use of `<table>` elements.
+  _(Requires HTML code expertise)_

+- **Layout Violations**
+  Visual design and UI issues that hinder usability or readability, such as insufficient color contrast.
+  _(Requires familiarity with web design principles and awareness of visual accessibility)_

+- **Semantic Violations**
+  Misuse or absence of meaningful content or attributes that convey context to assistive technologies.
+  _Example:_ Using placeholder text like `"image123"` for alt attributes.

+> 📝 The full list of violations and their metadata is available in [taxonomy_web_accessibility_violations.md](taxonomy_web_accessibility_violations.md).

 ## 📊 Dataset
 - 3,500 annotated HTML Web accessibility violations
 - 112 distinct types